geevi/geevi.github.io_bk/_posts/2014-12-25-hardness-of-coloring.md

 $\{0,1\}^r \setminus \{ \overline 0, \overline 1\}$ iff it is
 $2^C$-colorable.

-Some predicates like \TSAT\ which has an
+Some predicates like $3$-SAT which has an
 *oddness* property (for every $x\in \{0,1\}^r, x\in P \vee \bar x \in P$).
 Then $C=2$ is easy, since any assignment and its complement covers the instance.